pikilon/francisco-gutierrez-4-5-2021/README.md

-# TypeScript Next.js example
+# TypeScript Next.js XBT order book

-This is a really simple project that shows the usage of Next.js with TypeScript.
+A simple project to create an order book

 ## Deploy your own